moajohansson/IsaHipster/README.md

 install Hipster, you first need Isabelle, QuickSpec and HipSpec.

 Isabelle is available from: http://isabelle.in.tum.de/index.html.
-Hipster works with [Isabelle 2015][Isa15], preferably in jEdit if you want nice syntactic sugar.
+Hipster works with [Isabelle 2016][Isa16], preferably in jEdit if you want nice syntactic sugar.

-For a version compatible with the newest [Isabelle 2016][Isa16] (also containing some experimental features), checkout the branch `Isabelle2016`.
+For a older versions of Isabelle, se the appropriate branched in this repostiory.

 First install the following Haskell package, called `Happy`: